oliviaguest/gini/README.md

 ```

 ##Notes
-It is faster than [pysal.inequality.gini](http://pysal.readthedocs.io/en/latest/_modules/pysal/inequality/gini.html) and answers are indistinguishable before approximately 6 decimal places (i.e., they are the same arithmetically for all intents and purposes).
+It is faster than [pysal.inequality.gini](http://pysal.readthedocs.io/en/latest/_modules/pysal/inequality/gini.html) and outputs are indistinguishable before approximately 6 decimal places.
+In other words, the two function are arithmetically identical.

 Other Gini coefficient functions found online do not produce equivalent results, hence why I wrote this.